-Claudia G. Jaffe is a member of Dunnington’s litigation, arbitration and mediation, employment law and intellectual property, advertising, art and fashion law practice groups.
+Claudia G. Jaffe is a member of Dunnington’s cultural property and museums, litigation, arbitration and mediation, employment law and intellectual property, advertising, art and fashion law practice groups.

 Ms. Jaffe has been admitted to the bars of New York, Massachusetts, and Florida, as well as to the Southern District of New York, Eastern District of New York, United States Court of Appeals for the Second Circuit, and the United States Supreme Court.